The history of CMSimple_XH

 On April 10,2003 he released his system under the name "CMSimple 1.0".
 It only contained 20 KB (!) of code.
 CMSimple could be used free of charge if you added a visible link to Harteg's website.
 If you didn't want to do that, you had to get a license.

-CMSimple saved the entire text of a website in one single HTML text file (flat file).
+CMSimple saved the entire text of a website in one single HTML text file (file-based, flat file).
 Of the six heading levels provided in HTML, Harteg reserved the first three for dividing the website into separate pages, leaving only the remaining three for normal headings within a content page.
 The software was simple and did not require a database.
 The installation on a web server consisted only of uploading the CMS and the content file, and possibly assigning write permissions.

 The system went through many versions until the momentum faded after 2006.
 Harteg finally allowed the system to be further developed with a modified name (according to the scheme: "CMSimple_[additional]").
 This is how a number of forks of the system were created.
 On 1.1.2010 Harteg placed CMSimple under the GPL3 license, which removed the link obligation.
 Harteg has released a last version (3.4) after that, in which some security flaws have been fixed.